insacc/Livebus/README.md

 #### Event bus using android architecture components

-LiveBus is an event bus for Android which uses `LiveData` component of the android architecture library.
+LiveBus is an event bus for Android which uses `LiveData` component of the android architecture library to easily manage the lifecycles.

 - This library

-     - Makes it easier to communicate between fragments/activities and view models.
+     - makes it easier to communicate between fragments/activities and view models.

-     - Helps you to decouple different parts of your application
+     - helps you to decouple different parts of your application

      - is easy to implement and maintain.
 There is no additional knowledge needed if you know the android architecture components

      - uses the publish/subscribe pattern

+     - is completely written in Kotlin

 #### Add LiveBus to your project